PaulHax/kwiver/doc/manuals/vital/config_usage.rst

 Instantiating Algorithms
 ''''''''''''''''''''''''

-Algorithms can be used directly in application code or they can be wrapped by a sprokit process.
-In either case the actual implementation of the abstract algorithm interface is specified through a config block.
+Algorithms can be used directly in application code.
+The actual implementation of the abstract algorithm interface is specified through a config block.

 Lets first look at the code that will instantiate the configured